In 1964, Winston Moseley murdered Kitty Genovese.

 Yes, the New York Times misreported the events in the Kitty Genovese case.
 But by allowing the general public to search their online archive of old news without doctoring them in hindsight, we all get a better chance of understanding the world we live in today.

-And this is where The New York Times should serve as a shining example of journalistic importance for many online news publishers today.
+And this is where The New York Times should serve as a shining example of providing searchable online archives for many news publishers today.